 ‘You can be quite maddening at times, do you know that?’
 The words were cranky but she was smiling: there was something of the old Robarn tenacity about him this morning and it was a pleasure to see.
 ‘Well, why not.
 It’s not as if I can’t trust you to keep a secret.
 To be frank, father, there’s not much to tell.
 Anparas and Temor are in Riverport—’

 Isolde raised her eyebrows and Gerald allowed himself a small smile.

-“Well, ‘pacify’ might be a better word.
-Reassure him that it’s for his own good that we have overrun his country and taken control.
-That kind of thing.”
+‘Well, ‘pacify’ might be a better word.
+Reassure him that it’s for his own good we’ve overrun his country and taken control.
+That kind of thing.’

-“That’s one I’ve not heard.
-Who is this doctor?”
+‘One I’ve not heard.
+Who is this doctor?’

-“Tomorrow morning.
-I’ll take the carriage, if you don’t mind: I’ll be needing my trunk if I’m to dress for the King of Gothery.
+‘Tomorrow morning.
+I’ll take the carriage, if you don’t mind.
+I’ll be needing my trunk if I’m to dress for the King of Gothery.
 Lord Anparas expects me, and some others, at Riverport docks by noon at the latest.
-It’s only thirteen miles so I should think I need only set off at nine.
-Time for a good breakfast with my dear old dad before I go.”
+It’s thirteen miles.
+I need only set off at nine.
+Time for a good breakfast with my dear old dad before I go.’